rasmusmhl/course-deep-unsupervised-learning/README.md

 * We recap the lecture for the week and discuss/clarify as needed
 * A presenter will go through a paper (presenters are listed under Schedule, tentative papers for each week is listed under Reading)
 * Depending on the week:
-  * Weeks 1-6 (before fall break): We discuss the homework from last time
+  * Weeks 1-8: We discuss the homework from last time
-  * Weeks 7-12 (after the fall break): We provide updates on projects in plenum or in smaller groups
+  * Weeks 9-12: We provide updates on projects in plenum or in smaller groups

-In week 6 we present a short description of the project we intend to work on following the fall break.
+In week 10 we present a short description of the project we intend to work on.
 In week 13 each project group do a 5-10 min presentation of results.

 ## Homework
-For the first part of the course (weeks 1-6) 4 homework assignments are to be completed.
+For the first part of the course (weeks 1-8) 4 homework assignments are to be completed.
 The links are available in the schedule to the PDF describing the homework.
 The homework descriptions clearly outline a set of deliverables that are to be handed in on DTU Inside.
 We will discuss the homework as we go along (see Format).
 For each homework assignment you need to: complete the homework, fill out the LaTeX-template, and upload a PDF to the appropriate assignment.

 ## Final project
-For the final part of the course (weeks 7-13) a project is to be completed.
-The first week after the fall break we conclude the session with project pitches from all participants/groups.
+For the final part of the course (weeks 9-13) a project is to be completed.
+In week 10 we conclude the session with project pitches from all participants/groups.
 Based on these pitches you get the project you wish to do approved and you get the initial feedback for getting started.
 Updates on the project are then given (and you get feedback) the following weeks as the projects progress (see Format).

 For the last session (week 13), a short 5-10 minutes presentation on the project is to be given.
 This presentation and a report make up the deliverables for the 2nd half of the course.
 The report should be an IEEE-paper style report of a maximum of 4 pages (excluding references) - a folder with the needed template will be available on DTU Inside.

+Given the very limited time scope of the project, the expectation of the project is that you apply 2 or more of the methods worked with in Homeworks 1 through 4 on a dataset different from the homework data but otherwise of your own choosing.
+The report should compare the results from the two methods with a basis in the course theory.
+You are more than welcome to work with more than 2 models, consider more than a single problem dataset, or go beyond simply applying the models developed in the homework, but it is not a requirement for getting an approved project.

 ## Paper presentations
 Guidelines for presentation:
 * Read the paper to the best of your ability (you're not expected to understand or be able to explain all the details)
-* Prepare a (minimal) slideshow that:
+* Prepare (minimal) slides that:
   * is structured under the same headlines as the paper, and generally make sure to go through:
     * abstract/overview,
     * study background,